-Learning Outcomes: Development Matters 2020 Give children regular, sensitive reminders about correct posture during carpet and working time at tables Encourage children to draw freely.
-Engage children in structured activities: guide them in what to draw write or copy (see linked literacy EAD tasks) Teach and model correct letter formation following teaching sequence linked to "First class Phonics scheme" More accurate letter formation expectations for name writing in the morning.
-Interventions for children with poor motor skills/difficulties Little Bikers balance bikes to improve fine and gross coordination Revise, develop and consolidate movement skills already acquired: - rolling - crawling - walking - jumping - running - hopping - skipping - climbing Begin to develop overall body-strength, balance, co-ordination and agility.
-Begin to use their core muscle strength to achieve a good posture when sitting at a table or sitting on the floor Begin to confidently and safely use a range of large and small apparatus indoors and outside, alone and in a group Further develop the skills they need to manage the school day successfully: Ining up and queuing mealtimes personal hygiene Use a comfortable grip with good control when holding pens and pencils Continue to develop small motor skills so that they can use a range of tools competently, safely and confidently.
-Suggested tools: pencils for drawing and writing, paintbrushes, scissors, knives, forks and spoons (for those having a school meal) Revise and refine the fundamental movement skills they have already acquired: - rolling - crawling - walking - jumping - running - hopping - skipping - climbing Progress towards a more fluent style of moving, with developing control and grace.
-Continue to develop the overall body strength, co-ordination, balance and agility needed to engage successfully with future physical education sessions and other physical disciplines including dance, gymnastics, sport and swimming.
-Further, refine and develop small motor skills so that they can use a range of tools competently, safely and confidently.
-Suggested tools: pencils for drawing and writing, paintbrushes, scissors, knives, forks and spoons.
-Improve core muscle strength to achieve a good posture when sitting at a table or sitting on the floor Develop the foundations of a handwriting style, which is fast, accurate and efficient.
-Further develop the skills needed to manage the school day successfully: - lining up and queuing - mealtimes - personal hygiene Negotiate space and obstacles safely, with consideration for themselves and others; Demonstrate strength, balance and coordination when playing; Move energetically, such as running, jumping, dancing, hopping, skipping and climbing.
-Hold a pencil effectively in preparation for fluent writing - using the tripod grip in almost all cases; Use a range of small tools, including scissors, paint brushes and cutlery; Begin to show accuracy and care when drawing.
+- Encourage children to draw freely.
+Engage children in structured activities: guide them in what to draw write or copy (see linked literacy EAD tasks) - Teach and model correct letter formation following teaching sequence linked to "First class Phonics scheme" - More accurate letter formation expectations for name writing in the morning.
+Interventions for children with poor motor skills/difficulties - Little Bikers balance bikes to improve fine and gross coordination

+- Revise, develop and consolidate movement skills already acquired: - rolling - crawling - walking jumping - running - hopping - skipping - climbing - Begin to develop overall body-strength, balance, co-ordination and agility. - Begin to use their core muscle strength to achieve a good posture when sitting at a table or sitting on the floor - Begin to confidently and safely use a range of large and small apparatus indoors and outside, alone and in a group - Further develop and refine a range of ball skills including: throwing, catching, kicking - Use a comfortable grip with good control when holding pens and pencils - Continue to develop small motor skills so that they can use a range of tools competently, safely and confidently.
+Suggested tools: pencils for drawing and writing, paintbrushes, scissors, knives, forks and spoons (for those having a school meal)

+- Revise and refine the fundamental movement skills they have already acquired: - rolling crawling - walking - jumping - running - hopping - skipping - climbing - Progress towards a more fluent style of moving, with developing control and grace. - Continue to develop the overall body strength, co-ordination, balance and agility needed to engage successfully with future physical education sessions and other physical disciplines including dance, gymnastics, sport and swimming. - Further, refine and develop small motor skills so that they can use a range of tools competently, safely and confidently.
+Suggested tools: pencils for drawing and writing, paintbrushes, scissors, knives, forks and spoons. - Improve core muscle strength to achieve a good posture when sitting at a table or sitting on the floor - Develop the foundations of a handwriting style, which is fast, accurate and efficient. - Further develop the skills needed to manage the school day successfully: - lining up and queuing mealtimes - personal hygiene

+- Negotiate space and obstacles safely, with consideration for themselves and others; - Demonstrate strength, balance and coordination when playing; - Move energetically, such as running, jumping, dancing, hopping, skipping and climbing. - Hold a pencil effectively in preparation for fluent writing - using the tripod grip in almost all cases; - Use a range of small tools, including scissors, paint brushes and cutlery; - Begin to show accuracy and care when drawing.